vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 <br />

 ## 3. Now ES7 is also supported in VSF
-_Elasticsearch_ has been under massive upgrade with interval so intense as only two weeks between `6.7` and `7.0`.
+_Elasticsearch_ has been under massive upgrade with interval so intense as only two weeks exist between `6.7` and `7.0`.
 Can you feel the heat of the community?
 While we can enjoy the improvement and enhancement of the _Elastic Stack_, there is a list to check before smooth upgrade.
 And it also works just the same way as you need to fix _Vue Storefront_ stack for compatibility with _Elasticsearch 7.x_.

+As _Vue Storefront_ stack is mostly associated with _Elasticsearch_ through _Vue Storefront API_, you should fix files for _Vue Storefront API_ along with a few callers for it from _Vue Storefront_ too.
+However, most changes take place in core parts of the platform on purpose so the labor has been minimized for your inner peace.
+Still, _configs_ and/or _migration_ need fixes where it's necessary.
+This recipe walks you through how to do it one by one.

 As _Vue Storefront_ stack is mostly associated with _Elasticsearch_ through _Vue Storefront API_, you should fix files for _Vue Storefront API_ along with a few callers for it from _Vue Storefront_ too.